DeBraid/tech-notes/the-sovereign-individual.md

 > Increasingly autonomous individuals and bankrupt, desperate governments will confront each other across a new divide.
 We expect a radical restructuring of the nature of sovereignty and the **virtual death of politics** before the transition is over.

+Information technology will erode the ability for the state to charge more for services than they are worth, as privatization of service provision rises.

+Tech enables a dramatic extension of markets by altering the way assets are created and protected.

+> Citizenship will go the way of chivalry.

+Denationalized citizens will no longer be citizens as we know them, but customers.  **Sovereign Individuals** will bargain for whatever limited government they need and pay for it according to contract.

+Like the [Knights of Malta](https://en.wikipedia.org/wiki/Sovereign_Military_Order_of_Malta), aka The Sovereign Military Order of Malta, a modern Rome-based continuation of the medieval Knights Hospitaller.
+They operate a sovereign entity issuing money, creating laws and maintaining a military.
+An old example of what could arise in great mass all over the globe as mega-sovereigns (modern developed economies, like G20) disaggregate into smaller entities.

+> As virtual communities gain coherence they will insist their members be held accountable to their own laws, rather than those of a nation-state which they happen to reside.